entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 ![Bus Pirate][bus_pirate]

-The bus pirate is a small hardware board that permits an easy interfacing between your computer and some of the important protocols that we found in hardware communications, such as:
+The bus pirate is a small hardware board that provides an easy interfacing between your computer and some of most common protocols that we found in hardware communications, such as:
  * UART
  * JTAG
  * SPI